 Learning how to make cloth napkins is fast and easy and can completely transform your table settings for that special occasion.
-Your stylish handmade cloth napkins will be the talk of your next dinner party or family get together.
+Your stylish handmade DIY napkins will be the talk of your next dinner party or family get together!

 You can sew these reversible napkins in under 5 minutes and they are fat quarter friendly.

 How to Make Cloth Napkins – Reversible

 The best fabrics to use for cloth napkins are pure cotton and linens that will absorb any mess.
 I like to use cotton quilting fabrics on one side and then absorbent fine linen for the other.

 - Cotton Duck

 Add 1/4 inch (6mm) seam allowance around the size you require and cut 2 equal fabric squares.
 Fabric napkin sizes can vary enormously in sizes starting at 9 inches (23cm) and going anywhere up to 26 inches (66cm) for large formal dinner napkins.